 “Charlatans!...Empirics!
 Not a doctor among you that knows what he’s doing or why he does it!
 Why don’t you learn your trade, so you won’t have to spend your life guessing, guessing, guessing!
 A set of charlatans and empirics: that’s what you are!”

-Beyond Arnold’s trials and tribulations, there is a larger theme in Rabble in Arms.
-There is a dark reality of the Revolution that has turned many historians and novelists into lawyers and beauticians.
-The Thirteen Colonies did not so much win their independence by the courage and determination of its soldiers.
-Liberty was achieved in spite of the nation’s bunglers, reputation-seekers, profiteers and traitors.
+Rabble in Arms stand out from other novels set during the Revolution by the incorporation of humor, coming from the characters and the narrator.
+Yet it was not a novel written simply to entertain.
+Roberts had something to say.
+It was a message he profoundly wanted to deliver and something he deeply believed to be worth saying.
+Beyond Arnold’s trials and tribulations, there is a larger theme throughout Rabble in Arms.
+There is the dark reality of the Revolution that has turned so many historians and novelists into lawyers and beauticians.
+The Thirteen Colonies did not win their independence solely by the courage and determination of their soldiers.
+Liberty was achieved in spite of the nation’s bunglers, reputation-seekers, profiteers, and traitors.
 They succeeded even though their armies were often little more than a rabble in arms.
-But is this something to be ashamed of?
-Does their amateurism, indecision and infighting need to be concealed under a cover of neatly dressed minutemen, saintly founding fathers and coquettish maids sewing flags?
+Yet is this reality something to be ashamed of?
+Does the amateurism, indecision, and infighting need to be concealed under a gloss of neatly dressed minutemen, saintly Founding Fathers and coquettish maids sewing flags?

 Moderate violence.
 No disturbing content.
 P.C.

 Kenneth Roberts on Wikipedia (click here)